 I caught a fish this big.

-St. Basil Catholic Church is a Catholic Church parish of the Archdiocese of LA serving the archdiocese’s Our Lady of the Angels Pastoral Region, the Roman Rite parish is located at 3611 Wilshire Boulevard.
+St. Basil Catholic Church is a Catholic Church parish of the Archdiocese of LA serving the archdiocese’s Our Lady of the Angels Pastoral Region.

 The church spire is 160 feet high and the cross at the top rises another 20 feet above the spire.